AuthArmor/autharmor-js-ui/README.md

-# AuthArmor Javascript Client-Side SDK UI
+# Auth Armor Javascript Client-Side SDK UI

-AuthArmor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary AuthArmor mobile app.
+Auth Armor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary Auth Armor mobile app.

 This package provides a flexible and full-featured UI around the [@autharmor/sdk](https://github.com/AuthArmor/autharmor-jsclient-sdk) package.
 It provides a Web Components-based form component that can be used to log in and register users and an interactive client interface that can be used for imperatively launching login or registration requests (such as for two-factor authentication).